LSanten/LSanten.github.io/_mms-md/MILIT-A.md

 ## US Yearly defense expenses are at least 2.21x larger than the one-time "milestone" investment from the Inflaction Reducation Act to fight climate change

 The section of Biden's Inflation Reducation Act (IRA) that seeks to address climate change is $ 369 billion large [2].
-This is a major milestone in US history concerning climate change-related initiatives.  <---> Compare this with the yearly fiscal expenses for defense that amount to $ 816 billion for 2023 [3].
+This is a major milestone in US history concerning climate change-related initiatives.
+Compare this with the yearly fiscal expenses for defense that amount to $ 816 billion for 2023 [3].
 This is a ratio of 2.21x.
 The IRA is a one-time act, defense expenses happen yearly.

-The US Government shipped $ 75 billions of weapons to Ukraine for cluster bombs etc.
+The US Government shipped $ 75 billions of weapons to Ukraine.

-US military buys as much fuel as portugal, emits more than romania, and other heavy-emitting nations (see [[MILIT-B]]).
+US military buys as much fuel as Portugal, emits more than Romania, and other heavy-emitting nations (see [[MILIT-B]]).

 ## US Fiscal military expenses have risen in the last years
 The numbers below and above are directly taken from the US Government reports.
 Indepent research, however, claims that military expenses reached 1.53 Trillion in 2022 instead of the the official numbers of $ 766 Billion due to a limited categorization on the US Government's end [5].